 The San Diego City College Diversity Committee will take a lead role in fostering a campus environment that welcomes and respects diverse life experiences.
-It is committed to promoting diversity among the faculty and staff that reflects the diversity of the City College student population.
-The committee will also advance a broader awareness of diversity through the initiation of policy and programs that support the mission, philosophy and institutional goals of San Diego City College.
+It is committed to promoting diversity among the faculty and classified professionals that reflects the diversity of the City College student population.
+The committee will also advance a broader awareness of diversity through the initiation of policy and programs that support the mission, philosophy, and institutional goals of San Diego City College.

 Diversity includes, but is not limited to, ethnicity, language, culture, national origin, class, race, gender, age, sexual identity, religion, disability, and political affiliation.

 Five Point Plan and Charge

 With a shared vision on the mission, the committee will accomplish task and social goals connected to the five point plan:

 - Data Collection

 - Support the institutional priority of equity, inclusiveness, and diversity identified in the Master Plan

 - Increase campus awareness of the importance of a college climate that honors and promotes diversity

 - Develop strategies to ensure the recruitment and retention of diverse contract and adjunct faculty, classified professionals, and administrators

 - Act as campus resource for colleges, departments and faculty by introducing curriculum and teaching strategies that improve the academic success and persistence rates of all students, particularly nontraditional students